Why Do You Need A Furnace Tune-Up?

 - Pilot and gas pressure adjustment.
 As part of your tune-up, changes may be made to the pilot and gas pressure as needed to reestablish these elements to their original specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
 Most furnace filters need to be replaced at least every three months, which can improve efficiency and prevent operational complications.

 - Written assessment.
 Professional HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next 12 months.
 This insightful information can help you figure out the current condition of your furnace and what can be done to lower your energy bills.

 Change the thermostat to “on” from “auto” to force the fan to operate.
 If the fan does come on, power is working right, but if it doesn’t, your furnace could be lacking power.

 Each furnace has a power switch (just like a light switch) either on the furnace or located on a wall close to the furnace.
 Flip the switch and wait a few minutes to see if it turns the furnace on.
 Also check to see if all access panels and doors on the furnace are completely closed.

 High-efficiency furnaces can drain off several gallons of water each day.
 If the drain lines are clogged with dirt and debris, the furnace will shut down.

 7. Examine Vents for Blockage

 If your furnace vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Confirm the space is clear of leaves, animal nests, or snow/ice.
+Make sure the area isn’t obstructed by leaves, animal nests, or snow/ice.